Reykjavik Global Forum – Women Leaders

 By supporting initiatives like The Reykjavik Global Forum, Deloitte does more than just promote diversity and inclusion.
 We advance the discussion on topics such as examining the root causes of barriers to progress, advancing women to leadership positions, creating workplace policies that support women, and preparing the next generation of women leaders.

-As a Strategic Partner of The Reykjavik Global Forum, Deloitte will engage with collection of global voices, including current heads of state, business and academic luminaries and next generation leaders to discuss and share ideas and solutions to positively develop the number, and increase the power, of women in leadership positions.
-The event will take place in Reykjavik, Iceland, on 18-20 November.
+As a Strategic Partner of The Reykjavik Global Forum, Deloitte engaged with collection of global voices, including current heads of state, business and academic luminaries and next generation leaders to discuss and share ideas and solutions to positively develop the number, and increase the power, of women in leadership positions.
+The event took place in Reykjavik, Iceland, on 18-20 November.

 Learn about other Deloitte initiatives